 In the second part of the experiment, after 15 minutes, the participants received a group of puzzles to solve, not realizing that these were actually impossible to solve.

 The Baumeister team reasoned the radish-eaters would have used and exhausted their limited self-control reserves while resisting the cookies.
 And this is reflected in the results, beautifully.

 Those who had cookies kept trying the puzzles for an average of 19 minutes each before giving up, while those who ate radish gave up after only 8 minutes.
 Understandably, the radish-eaters gave up earlier because they had already eroded their willpower while resisting the cookies.

 Thus was born the theory of Ego Depletion.

 Suppose you want to bring in a slew of improvements in your life this summer.
 The theory advises you to choose and focus on only a few changes at a time.
 If too many, they’ll compromise one another by each drawing off from your willpower for its own use.

 If you plan to exercise for 30 minutes + meditate for 20 minutes + play tennis for 45 minutes + write 1,000 words + read 15 pages + and learn French 1 lesson, each day, you will get nowhere with most of them.

 If you had a bad day at work, then you’ll have a hard time resisting your third drink and fifth cigarette on your way back home.
 Why?
 Because you don’t feel guilty about those enough.

 Habitual dieters are another case, who are trying to resist their food cravings all the time.
-Chronic fatigue is often the result in them .
+Chronic fatigue is often the result of them .
 Ego depletion is at play again.

 Fall of Ego Depletion | Is Your Willpower Unlimited?